geogardenclub/geogardenclub.github.io/docs/develop/quality-assurance/testing.md

 ... test Task CRUD
 Testing user feature
 ... test User Profile Update
-Testing variety feature
+Warning!
+Replacing duplicate Field for Chapter -- this is OK to ignore as long as the field was intentionally replaced Warning!
+Ignoring Field unregistration for Chapter -- this is OK to ignore as long as the field was intentionally replaced Warning!
+Replacing duplicate Field for UserID -- this is OK to ignore as long as the field was intentionally replaced Warning!
+Replacing duplicate Field for Chapter -- this is OK to ignore as long as the field was intentionally replaced Warning!
+Replacing duplicate Field for Picture -- this is OK to ignore as long as the field was intentionally replaced Warning!
+Replacing duplicate Field for Username -- this is OK to ignore as long as the field was intentionally replaced Warning!
+Replacing duplicate Field for Full Name -- this is OK to ignore as long as the field was intentionally replaced Warning!
+Replacing duplicate Field for Completed Permaculture Workshop -- this is OK to ignore as long as the field was intentionally replaced
+Warning!
+Ignoring Field unregistration for Completed Permaculture Workshop -- this is OK to ignore as long as the field was intentionally replaced
+Warning!
+Ignoring Field unregistration for Chapter -- this is OK to ignore as long as the field was intentionally replaced Warning!
+Ignoring Field unregistration for UserID -- this is OK to ignore as long as the field was intentionally replaced Warning!
+Ignoring Field unregistration for Full Name -- this is OK to ignore as long as the field was intentionally replaced Warning!
+Ignoring Field unregistration for Username -- this is OK to ignore as long as the field was intentionally replaced Warning!
+Ignoring Field unregistration for Picture -- this is OK to ignore as long as the field was intentionally replaced Testing variety feature
 ... test Variety Index Screen
 ... test Variety CRUD